Garnet Guide

 Is garnet the January birthstone?

 Yes.
 Garnet is the traditional birthstone for January.
+See the complete Birthstone Guide.

-Is garnet good for rings?
+Is garnet suitable for everyday rings?